rschneid1/EC500ProjectVoteTracker/README.md

 Desktop application that allows the user to interact with a server to vote and see their representatives

 ## User Stories:
-1. Congress Representative is able to log into the online application and generate a poll
+1. Congress Representative is able to log into the online application and generate a poll for a specific zip cocde
-2. The citizen has an application installed on their desktop where they are able to vote on that poll and see information about their representatives
+2. The citize can see the polls posted for their zip code and vote in them and see information about their representatives

+# Known Bugs:
+1. User can vote more than once if they reload the application
+2. The UI is a bit clunky

-Uses the ProPublica API
+Uses the following APIS:
+https://docs.openstates.org/en/latest/api/v3/  ( for finding the representative information) Google Geocode API (For turning zip codes into latitude and longitude

 # Implementation:
 ## Frontend